Studio policies & FAQs

 -

-We believe in creating a positive inclusive environment where every artist can thrive creatively.
 Our behavior policy exists to keep our community respectful, safe, and focused on creativity and fun.

 All artists are expected to: